· IATI’2022 will be conducted as a hybrid tournament, in-person and online.

-· Because different countries have different restrictions on attending school halls and gathering people in one place, this year we allow competitors to work from home.
+· Because different countries have different restrictions on attending school halls and gathering people in one place, we allow competitors to work from home.

-· This does not prohibit in some places with less pandemic restrictions, competitors to be gathered in one room.
+· This does not prohibit in some places, competitors to be gathered in one room.

-· To ensure fairness of the competition, the competition system we will use, has integrated capabilities to monitor the competitor's screen and to monitor the competitor through a camera.
+· To ensure fairness of the competition, the competition system we will use, has integrated capabilities to monitor the competitor's screen.

 Requirements for the competitor's computer